Child in Need Plans and Reviews

 SCOPE OF THIS CHAPTER

 This chapter does not apply to children who are the subject of a child protection plan.
 Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the initial child protection conference and in detail at the core group meeting(s).
 It will be reviewed by a child protection review conference.
-Please see the Local Safeguarding Children Board's Inter Agency Procedures in relation to the implementation of the Child Protection Plan.
+Please see the London Child Protection Procedures in relation to the implementation of the Child Protection Plan.

-For children who are in receipt of Short Breaks, see also the Short Breaks Procedure.
+For children who are in receipt of Short Breaks, see the Short Breaks Procedure.

 AMENDMENTThis chapter was updated in June 2018 by adding a new Section 4, Children in Need Moving to Another Authority - Principles.
 Information and communication is important between the respective local authorities to ensure appropriate services continue for the child and family and, where relevant, any risk of harm is recognised and identified with the receiving local authority.
 It should be noted that the responsibility for safeguarding and promoting the welfare of the child lies with the local authority where the child is to be found.